strongloop/strong-module-loader/README.md

 This directory should contain files related to the module instance.
 For example it might contain a script that `require()`s the module instance.

-#### config.module
+#### config.require

-The node module name that exports the module class that constructs the config's module instance.
+Require the node module that exports a class to construct the config's object/instance.

     {
-      "module": "my-module-class"
+      "require": "my-module-class"
     }

 #### config.options